runtimeverification/haskell-backend/docs/2018-12-21-Function-Evaluation.md

   (assuming that `initKCell` is also safe) since it evaluates to since it evaluates to patterns with constructor-like symbols and safe symbols.
+* All recursive functions are unsafe since its recursive occurrences are assumed unsafe.

 ### Acceptable functions

-A function is acceptable if
+A function is acceptable if it meets one of the following criteria:

-1. The function is builtin and does not have axioms for non-builtin evaluation
+1. The function is safe.
-1. The function evaluates (including the predicate) to either
+1. The function evaluates to
-    * patterns without free variables
-    * patterns whose symbols are constructor-like
-    * patterns whose terms have constructor-like symbols at the top
-    * patterns whose symbols are either constructor-like or functions which are safe according to this definition.
+    * a pattern whose top-level symbol is constructor-like.

 Examples:
-1. all safe functions are acceptable
 1. `plus` for Peano arithmetic where `plus(s(x), y) = s(plus(x, y))` and
   `plus(0, y) = y`.
     * Unsafe because it is not builtin, and it evaluates to a pattern